rinikerlab/EnergyBasedClustering/README.md

 # Energy Based Clustering

 Implementation of the clustering algorithm described in:
-Energy-Based Clustering: Clustering Data with Known Likelihood Functions
+"Energy Based Clustering: Fast and Robust Clustering of Data with Known Likelihood Functions"

 # Usage